'For generations to come': Cherokee Nation opens state-of-the-art storage for thousands of historic artifacts

 “The Cherokee reservation is alive and well,” said Principal Chief Chuck Hoskin Jr. And the document that created the reservation “is right here for people to see.”

 For nearly 60 years, the land title and other irreplaceable artifacts from Cherokee history had been preserved at the Cherokee Heritage Center in Park Hill, six miles south of downtown Tahlequah.
-But the facility’s aging infrastructure and outdated environmental controls led to the tribal Council declaring a “state of emergency” for the collection.
+But the facility’s aging infrastructure and outdated environmental controls led the tribal Council to declare a “state of emergency” for the collection.

 “We have ensured that our history will be better preserved and shared for generations to come,” Hoskin said.